 The Daly Languages Project is a collaboration between Ian Green and Rachel Nordlinger (Director, Research Unit for Indigenous Language), and has been financially supported by the ARC Centre of Excellence for the Dynamics of Language.

-One outcome of this workshop are the Getting in Touch bird apps.
-These apps enable people to listen to recordings of language names for birds alongside photographs of birds and the sounds of their calls.
+The Getting in Touch bird apps enable people to listen to recordings of language names for birds alongside photographs of birds and the sounds of their calls.
 The apps present short stories about birds as well, telling about their cultural significance, behaviour and habitats in Indigenous languages and in English.
 Knowledge of plants and animals and their place in country and culture is highly valued by Indigenous peoples.
 Digital technologies have a role to play in maintaining and respecting this knowledge, and passing it on to the next generations.

 The idea of sharing resources and expertise and making apps for a number of languages began at the Getting in Touch workshop in Alice Springs in Central Australia in April 2014.
 Language teams from Indigenous communities, linguists and technology specialists came together to discuss the development of digital tools that meet community goals of maintaining language and cultural practices.
 The project arose out of concern that the majority of digital resources available to Indigenous users are in English, even though English is not a first language for many.
 At the workshop Indigenous ecological knowledge was one of several domains that emerged for app development, alongside kinship and apps to support knowledge of mental health and emotional states.

+The first app from this project, a Kaytetye bird app called Thangkerne Kaytetye Birds, was developed by Ben Foley, Margaret Carew (Batchelor Institute), Myfany Turpin (University of Sydney), and Alison Ross (Artarre community), and released in 2015.
 The first version of Thangkerne was based on open source software developed by Museum Victoria for flora and fauna field guides.
-The new apps are using Jila, a template developed by ThoughtWorks with Mabu Yawuru Ngan-ga, the Yawuru language centre in Western Australia.
+The new apps are using the open source Jila framework, developed by ThoughtWorks with Mabu Yawuru Ngan-ga, the Yawuru language centre in Western Australia.